Coat of arms of Belize

 The coat of arms of Belize was adopted upon independence in 1981.
-It differs only slightly different from the arms used when Belize was a British colony (the Union Jack has been removed, and a Mestizo has replaced one of the Afro-Belizean woodcutters supporting the shield).
+It differs only slightly from the arms used when Belize was a British colony (the Union Jack has been removed, and a Mestizo has replaced one of the Afro-Belizean woodcutters supporting the shield).

 The wreath around the arms is formed of 50 leaves, symbolising the year 1950, "when Belizeans began the struggle for independence".
 Within the wreath is a mahogany tree, in front of which is a shield split per chevron and per pale.
 The upper sections of the shield show the tools of a woodcutter, while the lower section shows a ship under sail.
 These are symbolic of the importance of mahogany in the 18th- and 19th-century Belizean economy.
 The motto is Sub umbra floreo ("Under the shade I flourish"), a reference to the country's forests and to its establishment as a colony under British protection.

 The flag of Belize features the coat of arms in its centre.